 How long will the workshop last?

 The workshop will last 7 weeks.
 Each session begins at 12:00 A.M. on Wednesday and each session ends at 11:59 P.M. on Tuesday.

 Each workshop is comprised of 7 one-week sessions.
 Participants will complete a specific set of readings,

 activities and discussions every week.
-Projects will be developed throughout the workshop and submitted during
+Projects will be developed throughout the workshop and submitted periodically and then during

 the last workshop session.

 How much time is required to complete a workshop?

 Participants are expected to spend 6.5-7 hours of online/offline work per each of the seven course sessions.